StampDutyBack logoStampDutyBack

 Did stamp duty go up in April 2025?

 Yes.
-The temporary nil-rate threshold of £250,000 reverted to £125,000, meaning buyers now pay 2% on the portion between £125,001 and £250,000 where they previously paid nothing.
+The temporary nil-rate threshold of £250,000 reverted to £125,000, so buyers now pay 2% on the portion between £125,001 and £250,000 where they previously paid nothing.
 First-time buyer relief was also reduced.
-Effectively, most buyers now pay more stamp duty than they would have in 2024.
+Most buyers now pay more stamp duty than they would have in 2024.

 Information on this page relates to Stamp Duty Land Tax (SDLT) in England and Northern Ireland.
 Scotland uses LBTT and Wales uses LTT — different rates apply.
 Always consult a solicitor for your specific circumstances.